Care & Treatment

 Monitoring your Glucose Levels

-Once you’ve been diagnosed with diabetes, your healthcare provider will teach you or your caregivers how to use a glucose meter.
+Once you’ve been diagnosed with diabetes, your healthcare provider will teach you or your caregivers how to use a blood glucose meter, or glucometer.
 This simple device lets you check your blood glucose level.
 However, if you are taking non-insulin medications for diabetes, you may not need to monitor your blood glucose often.
-Your healthcare provider can conduct the A1c test every three months to monitor your diabetes.
+Your healthcare provider can conduct the A1c test every three to six months to monitor your diabetes control.

 If you take insulin, your healthcare provider may ask you to check your blood glucose once or more a day, to help adjust your insulin levels.
 Your healthcare provider may also recommend making a note of your readings and bringing the records with you to your appointments.